-To make AIS journals as widely accessible as possible, it is important that the articles can easily be read and printed by computers without multimedia capability.
+To make articles as widely accessible as possible, it is important that these can easily be read and printed by computers without multimedia capability.
 Authors are encouraged, however, to include multimedia material where appropriate.
 Such material is made accessible through hyperlinks.